Lexington One teacher advocate won't let COVID diagnosis slow calls to make schools safer

 Within Lexington One, there are 114 active coronavirus cases among students and staff, and more than 1,000 people have been required to stay home due to possible exposure to the respiratory illness that’s sickened more than 238,000 residents.

-All 27,500 students in the district not enrolled in a yearlong online learning plan will be back inside classrooms four days a week on Jan.
+Despite rising cases and Blakely's death, Lexington One, unlike other area districts, is not adjusting its in-person class schedule and will have all students not enrolled in a yearlong online learning plan back inside classrooms four days a week on Jan.
 19, when the second semester begins.

 But it’s not just larger parts of the state where teachers are expressing themselves — some for the first time, said East.
 She recently fielded calls from educators in Marion County and from other rural pockets where media attention is scant but health concerns amplified.